How to clean your coffee grinder

 But with great coffee comes great responsibility.
 Grinding your own coffee beans in a blade grinder can leave quite the mess, and how are you supposed to keep it clean?
-Similar to your auto-drip coffee maker or your Keurig machine, it's extremely important to keep your coffee equipment clean.
+Similar to your auto-drip coffee maker or your single-serve coffee machine, it's extremely important to keep your coffee equipment clean.

 What you need:

 - Put 1/4 cup of rice in your blade grinder and grind for about a minute (until it's pulverized).
 Once it's pulverized, oils and dust should cling to the rice.

 - Dump the pulverized rice out of of the grinder.

 - Using a wet paper towel, wipe out the grinder.

 - Repeat weekly or whenever your grinder needs cleaning!

 And just like that, your coffee grinder will be as clean as the day you first bought.